 DESIGN

 As a child, I spent long hours after school sketching architectural and urban fantasies; as I got older, they became full-fledged buildings and proposed transit systems.
-Now, I'm hoping to use my passion for design to change the way our cities relate to the natural world through a new framework I call Ecoempathy.
+Now, I'm hoping to use my passion for design to change the way our human environments relate to the natural world through a framework I call Ecoempathy.

 Though always rooted in my home city of San Francisco, I gained a love and appreciation for nature at a young age, as I traveled around California's beautiful parks with my Biologist parents, who imparted to me a Russian love for "priroda" (nature).
 I believe solving the world's pressing environmental crises must involve an experience of awe and wonder with nature.
 During High School, I worked with the Student Conservation Association, the Earthwatch Institute, the Golden Gate Raptor Observatory, and Naturebridge to make a difference in the San Francisco Bay Area.

 I love learning and studying languages, and I find translation to be a tough but rewarding challenge.
 Through my work with the late CK Williams and contemporary poet Dmitry Kuzmin, I've translated quite a few 20th century and contemporary Russian poets.
-Updates are coming out frequently, so check out my Translations page for my latest work.
+Check out my Translations page for my latest work.
 My translations have been published in the St. Petersburg Review, the Big Bridge Anthology of Modern Russian Poetry, the Atlanta Review, Spolia, and Talisman Magazine.
 I also won honorable mention in the 2014 Compass Award Tarkovsky translation contest.

 I've also recorded poetry for film soundtracks and am available for hire to recite poetry in Russian and English.